ckeditor/ckeditor5/docs/features/image-upload.md

 There are two ways you can integrate CKEditor 5 with the CKFinder file manager:

 * **With the server-side connector only**: In this scenario, images which are dropped or pasted into the editor are uploaded to a CKFinder server-side connector running on your server.
-* **With both the server and client-side file manager** (recommended): Images dropped and pasted directly into the editor are uploaded to the server (just like in the first option).
+* **With both the server-side connector and client-side file manager** (recommended): Images dropped and pasted directly into the editor are uploaded to the server (just like in the first option).

 	But there are more cool features available, for instance: